Jack Capuano: Coaching career

 Following his career as a player, Capuano moved into coaching.
 He served as an assistant coach with the Tallahassee Tiger Sharks of the ECHL before being hired as head coach of the ECHL's Pee Dee Pride in 1997 and added the GM title to his responsibilities a year later.
 He left the bench in 1999 but continued as GM until 2005, when the franchise folded.

 Capuano then signed on to be an assistant coach for the New York Islanders in the 2005–06 season.
 The team played fairly well, despite a midseason coaching change, but failed to make the playoffs.
 The following season, 2006–07, Capuano became an assistant coach for the Islanders' AHL affiliate, the Bridgeport Sound Tigers.
 On April 30, 2007, Capuano was named head coach of the Sound Tigers for the 2007–2008 season.

 On November 15, 2010, Capuano was named interim head coach of the Islanders after head coach Scott Gordon was fired from that position by GM Garth Snow amidst a 10-game losing streak by the team.
 The Islanders retained Capuano as the full-time coach for the 2011–12 season.
 During the 2012-13 season, Capuano missed the season-opener due to kidney stones before being medically cleared to return to the bench.
 Capuano led the Islanders to a playoff spot later that year, their first appearance in six years.

 On April 27, 2016, Capuano was hit by a puck during a playoff game between the New York Islanders and Tampa Bay Lightning.

 On January 17, 2017, Capuano was relieved from his duties as the head coach by the Islanders.
+He left as the second-winningest coach in franchise history, behind only Hall of Famer Al Arbour.